Robust Estimation and Inference in Panels with Interactive Fixed Effects: Construction of robust estimates and confidence intervals

 Note that, whereas $\bias_{\beta,\delta,\widetilde\Gamma}(\hat\beta_A)$ depends on the unknown matrix of individual effects $\Gamma$ through the matrix $\widetilde\Gamma=\Gamma-\hat\Gamma$, $\maxbias_{\hat C}(\hat\beta_A)$ is feasible to compute once a bound $\hat C$ is given.
 Taking into account the possible bias leads to a \emph{bias-aware} CI:

 To motivate this CI, note that the probability that the lower endpoint is greater than $\beta$ is

 where the last step assumes that $\sum_{i=1}^N\sum_{t=1}^TA_{it}U_{it}$ is approximately normally distributed with zero mean and standard deviation close to $ \widehat{\se}$.
 We provide formal justifications for this later.
-Combining this with similar calculations for undercoverage in the other direction shows that the coverage is approximately at least $1-\alpha$.
+By a similar argument, the probability that the upper endpoint is less than $\beta$ can be bounded by $\alpha/2$, and these calculations together imply that the coverage of our CI is approximately at least $1-\alpha$.